ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### REMOTE_XSN

 This is the most recently processed SN on the remote server.
-When the Sender is restarted, the log with the SN smaller than the corresponding REMOTE_XSN is not sent but skipped.
+When the sender is restarted, the log with the SN smaller than the corresponding REMOTE_XSN is not sent but skipped.

 ##### APPLIER_INIT_BUFFER_SIZE